scikit-tda/kepler-mapper/readme.md

 graph_link_distance | Int.
 Global length of links between nodes.
 Use less for larger graphs. *Default = 30* graph_charge | Int.
 The charge between nodes.
 Use less negative charge for larger graphs. *Default = -120* graph_gravity | Float.
 A weak geometric constraint similar to a virtual spring connecting each node to the center of the layout's size.
-Don't you set to negative or it's turtles all the way up. *Default = 0.1*
+Don't you set to negative or it's turtles all the way up. *Default = 0.1* custom_tooltips | NumPy Array.
+Create custom tooltips for all the node members.
+You could use the target labels `y` for this.
+Use `None` for standard tooltips. *Default = None*.

 ## Examples